publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch44/schI/ptB/m__us_usc_t20_s2344.md

         (11) providing for activities to support entrepreneurship education and training;

-        (12) providing career and technical education programs for adults and school dropouts to complete their secondary school education, in coordination, to the extent practicable, with activities authorized under the Adult Education and Family Literacy Act \[[29 U.S.C.
-3271][/us/usc/t29/s3271] et seq.\];
+        (12) providing career and technical education programs for adults and school dropouts to complete their secondary school education, in coordination, to the extent practicable, with activities authorized under the Adult Education and Family Literacy Act;

         (13) providing assistance to individuals, who have participated in services and activities under this subchapter, in continuing the individuals’ education or training or finding appropriate jobs, such as through referral to the system established under [section 3151 of title 29][/us/usc/t29/s3151];